Leading with Courage and Confidence

 Over the course of history, great leaders have made positive changes in the world and led the masses to various victories.
 Each leader possessed their own unique style and characteristics, but all shared a common thread: their determination to prevail.
 Despite all the odds and obstacles that they faced, these leaders stared down the opposition with courage, tenacity and a belief in themselves and their cause.
 Year after year, decade after decade, their actions inspire others to learn more, do more and become more.

-Today, for Fresh Perspective Friday, we’re looking into the life and career of one of the country’s most prolific historical figures to see what we can learn and how we can grow as both people and professionals.
-This week, we examine the life of Eleanor Roosevelt and what made her a great American politician, activist and diplomat.
+Today we’re looking into the life and career of one of the country’s most prolific historical figures to see what we can learn and how we can grow as both people and professionals.
+We will examine the life of Eleanor Roosevelt and what made her a great American politician, activist, and diplomat.

 Souvestre’s teachings were the inspiration for Roosevelt’s pioneering spirit and served as the foundation on which she built her political career.
 As the longest-serving First Lady of the United States, Eleanor Roosevelt changed the role of the First Lady, bringing the position to the forefront and using it as a platform for her social and political activism.